confidential-containers/confidential-containers/governance.md

 Changes to this document should also be approved by 2/3rds of SC members, usually following a discussion in an SC meeting.
-When a quorum of SC members is required to approve a pull request, if the author of the pull request is a member of the steering committee, they can be counted towards the quorum.
+When a quorum of SC members is required to approve a pull request, if the author of the pull request is a member of the Steering Committee, they can be counted towards the quorum.

 Community members who are not on the SC are also welcome to submit non-binding feedback regarding any SC process.